John M. Clayton (Arkansas politician): Federal election and death

 In 1888, he ran to represent Arkansas's 2nd congressional district in the United States House of Representatives, going up against incumbent Democrat Clifton R. Breckinridge.
 The election became one of the most fraudulent in Arkansas's history.
 Clayton lost the election by a narrow margin of 846 out of over 34,000 votes cast.
 However, in one case in Conway County, four masked and armed white men stormed into a predominantly black voting precinct and, at gunpoint, stole the ballot box that contained a large majority of votes for Clayton.
-Losing under such circumstances, Clayton decided to contest the election and went to Plumerville, Arkansas, to start an investigation on the matter.
-On the evening of January 29, 1889, an unknown assailant shot through the window to the room he was staying in at a local boardinghouse and killed him instantly.
-He was later declared the winner of the election, Breckinridge was unseated, and the seat declared vacant.
+Losing under such circumstances, Clayton decided to contest the election and went to Plumerville, Arkansas to start an investigation into the matter.
+On the evening of January 29, 1889, an unknown assailant shot through the window of the room he was staying in at a local boardinghouse and killed him instantly.
+He was later declared the winner of the election, Breckinridge was unseated, and the seat was declared vacant.
 His assassin was never found.

 Personal life

-Clayton married Sarah Ann and together they had six children.
+Clayton married Sarah Ann, and together they had six children.
 Clayton is interred in Bellwood Cemetery in Pine Bluff, Arkansas.